-Target Group: Small businesses
+Target Group: Small businesses.

-1. What are sustainable development goals and how it is important to develop your business?
+1. What are some sustainable development goals and how are they important to developing your business?

 The sustainable development goals are clean water and sanitation, decent work, affordable and clean energy.
-All these help small businesses to market green products and helps in preserving the environment.
+All these help small businesses to market green products and helps in preserving and protecting the environment.

-2. How does three pillars of sustainability help you to develop green business.
+2. How do the three pillars of sustainability help you develop green business?

 The basic reason is economic.
 Any business activity is profit oriented.
-The green economy helps is manufacturing, sourcing, marketing and servicing green products.
-This helps people by developing jobs makes money available for development.
+The green economy helps in manufacturing, sourcing, marketing, and servicing green products.
+This helps people by developing jobs making money available for development.
 The green economy concept preserves the environment.